 Unless stated otherwise, seminars are held at the MRC Institute of Hearing Research Nottingham University Section (click here for details on how to find the Institute).

-This seminar will be presented by Dr. Daniel Bendor (Department of Experimental Psychology, University College London).
+This seminar will be presented by Dr. Joseph Sollini (Department of Bioengineering, Imperial College London).

 28th April 2015, 1 pm : Talk by Tobias Neher.
 Title TBA